pawelniewie/pawelniewiadomski.com/src/content/articles/2016-06-22-how-to-make-jira-board-color-cards-based-on-time.md

 JIRA Software comes with a coloring scheme based on JQL queries.
 Thanks to that you can have any custom coloring scheme.

-Open your board and select `Board` &rarr; `Configure`, then select `Card colors`, here's the default configuration, not that useful:
+Open your board and select `Board` → `Configure`, then select `Card colors`, here's the default configuration, not that useful:

 ![](/images/2016/06/colors-on-board-1.png)